Cosmology in warped massive gravity: Cosmological spacetimes in warped massive gravity

 \subsection{Neumann model}

 Eq.\ \eqref{eq:modified raych} is highly non-linear and we leave an in-depth analytical study to future work.
 Here we content ourselves with some general remarks and a brief numerical study.

 We are particularly interested in the novel term $\propto m_5^2\frac{\dot{a}}{\sqrt{K}}$ highlighted previously.
 We attempt to isolate the effects of this term by considering the limit $K\to0$.
 In practice we do so by taking all parameters to be of order one in units of the 4D Planck scale, with the exception of $K\mu\ll1$ (recall that $\mu\equiv M_4^{-2}$).
-For simplicity we consider a pure dust model, i.e.\ $\frac{\mu}{3H_0^2}\rho=\frac{\Omega_{\rm m}}{a^3}$, although we have checked that the qualitative features of the model are unchanged upon including radiation.
+For simplicity we consider a pure dust model, i.e.\ $\frac{\mu}{3H_0^2}\rho=\frac{\Omega_{\rm m}}{a^3}$,\footnote{Throughout the paper, density parameters $\Omega_i$ correspond to the present-day values.} although we have checked that the qualitative features of the model are unchanged upon including radiation.
 We also set $\Lambda_{\rm eff}=0$ as here we are primarily interested in the early-time behavior.

 Fig.\ \ref{fig:neumann-stream} shows the phase diagram of the modified Raychaudhuri equation for a particular parameter setting.
 We identify three classes of solutions, illustrated by the particular solutions highlighted in the graph.
 These include singular Big Bang and Big Crunch type solutions, as well as an interesting and broad class of solutions characterized by a non-singular bounce.
 The latter however exhibits a Big Rip type singularity, as suggested by the graph of $a(t)$ shown in Fig.\ \ref{fig:neumann-bounce}.